 The Government allocates funding to schools each year to cover the different aspects of the pupil premium.
 This money is not ascribed to individual students or ‘ring-fenced’, but schools should be using the funding to improve outcomes for the students in these cohorts.
-As well as funding for students who have been in receipt of free school meals at any point in the last six years, there are also allocations for Looked After Children and adopted children.
+As well as funding for students who have been in receipt of free school meals at any point in the last six years, there are also allocations for pupils who have been adopted from care or have left care, as well as children who are looked after by the local authority.
 All schools are free to spend the pupil premium grant as they see fit, but will be held accountable for how they have used the additional funding by measures in the performance tables.

 At Larkmead, we make decisions on how to collectively spend the funding by carefully identifying the individual needs of our students, right from when they join us.
-We have also made use of educational research to help identify good practice.
+We have also made use of educational research to help identify good practice, with the Education Endowment Foundation (EEF) recommending that schools particularly focus their pupil premium on supporting high-quality teaching.
 Evidence shows that the most effective schools narrow the achievement gap by using a combination of quality teaching, strong leadership and monitoring, a relevant and coherent curriculum, and targeted catch-up and enrichment activities.
 We intend to use the pupil premium grant to help us succeed in these key areas.
-Having implemented successful strategies to narrow the literacy gap between pupil premium and non-pupil premium students over the last two years, one of our current foci is on improving numeracy attainment.

 Why is Pupil Premium important to us?